yandex-cloud/docs/en/legal/sla-levels/application-load-balancer.md

 Definition of the Service Unavailability:

-Loss of external connectivity with the {{ alb-full-name }} or receiving an {{ alb-full-name }} Error due to problems on the part of CloudIL, provided that the following conditions are met:
+Loss of external connectivity with the {{ alb-full-name }} or receiving an {{ alb-full-name }} Error due to problems on the part of Nebius, provided that the following conditions are met:

 * the {{ alb-full-name }} is launched in 3 Availability Zones;
 * all cloud resources of the Platform located in the Target Group connected to a single {{ alb-full-name }} unit are in a working mode^1^ and ready to receive traffic from {{ alb-full-name }} according to the protocols specified in the {{ alb-full-name }} settings;
-* in the subnets, where the {{ alb-full-name }} is launched, there is enough address space for the required number of LCUs, established by the technical requirements on Site: <https://cloudil.co.il/docs/application-load-balancer/concepts/application-load-balancer#subnets-sizes>;
+* in the subnets, where the {{ alb-full-name }} is launched, there is enough address space for the required number of LCUs, established by the technical requirements on Site: <https://nebius.com/il/docs/application-load-balancer/concepts/application-load-balancer#subnets-sizes>;
 * cloud resources in Target groups are ready to process requests at the time configured in the {{ alb-full-name }}.

 ^1^ The working mode of Platform's cloud resources means the "Healthy" mode specified in the technical documentation of the Service.